mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

 ```
 ```
 # Chopper specific
-array<int> heliList : Indexes to helicopters defined in helicopterInfo array<int> flyHeight : (min, max) The helicopter will fly between these values from the ground/sea.
+array<int> heliList : Indexes to helicopters defined in helicopterInfo.
+  For example: 0 will point to the first helicopter type defined in helicopterInfo.
+If you want to limit the mission to use only certain type of helicopter, change the values in heliList.
+You should not remove any of the definitions in helicopterInfo. array<int> flyHeight : (min, max) The helicopter will fly between these values from the ground/sea.
 Helicopter spawns between these values. array<int> speed : (min, max) Helicopter speed minimum/maximum. array<float> flyDistance : (min, max) Distance for finding new positions.